Windows Server 2003 Network Management MCSE 70-291 Training

 - Find-A-Word allows learners to look up an unfamiliar term in the Glossary, on the Web, or in a dictionary.
 In addition, it lets them find other occurrences of the term in the same course.

 - Search text enables learners to rapidly search all text within a course to easily retrieve information required.

 - Courses challenge the learner with a variety of question formats, including multi-step simulations, true/false, multiple choice, and fill-in-the-blank.

 - A skill assessment generates a customized learning path based on the results of a pre-test.

 - A glossary provides a reference for definitions of unfamiliar terms.

 - Bookmarking tracks the learner's progress in a course.

 What You Get:

 You will receive Unlimited Access to all of the Windows Server 2003 Network Management MCSE 70-291 training tutorials listed above.
 Your online training courses will be available from anywhere you have internet access.This e-learning series includes all of the online training tutorials listed and is provided in an interactive, self-paced format.
 Retake any or all of our computer training as often as you want.
 Our online tutorials allow you to learn anywhere, anytime from any computer with internet access.
-All courses allow for 1 year unlimited access (1 user), include a variety of features and qualify for Continuing Education Unit credit.
+All courses allow for 6 months of unlimited access (1 user), include a variety of features and qualify for Continuing Education Unit credit.